itxu/Algorithm/Linked List/README.md

 # Linked List
 A linked list is a collection of values arranged in a linear unidirectional sequence.
 A linked list has several theoretical advantages over contiguous storage options such as the Swift Array

+####Key points
+* Linked lists are linear and unidirectional.
+As soon as you move a reference from one node to another, you can't go back.
+* Linked lists have a O(1) time complexity for head first insertions.
+Arrays have O(n) time complexity for head-first insertions.
+* Conforming to Swift collection protocols such as Sequence and Collection offers a host of helpful methods for a fairly small amount of requirements.
+* Copy-on-write behavior lets you achieve value semantics.

+---

 ## Basic Linked List

 ![1.png](source/1.png "1.png")